okellogerald/av_player/README.md

 # av_player

-A Flutter plugin to handle all platform specific implementations for playing audio and video media files.
+A Flutter plugin to handle ios & Android platform specific implementations for playing audio and video media files.
 It is intended to be a 'plugin-n-play' solution.
 E.g just call a function `playVideo` and that's what it should do.

 ## Android Set-up